 $$A = \left( \frac{-x_p \cdot z}{near}, \frac{-y_p \cdot z}{near}, z \right).$$

 This now covers all the data that is minimally necessary.
-However, you might have now thought that what about the alpha channel?
+However, you might be now thinking what about the alpha channel?
 The color and normal both take 3 channels, but we can have a 4 channel texture too.
-Also, on the illustration we had 4 render targets.
-Basically this all comes down to the specific implementation.
-Naturally we will need more values per fragment for different lighting models.
-Phong for example would need the specular color (or at least the intensity) and the shininess values.
+Also, in the illustration, we had 4 render targets.
+Basically, this all comes down to the specific implementation.
+Naturally, we will need more values per fragment for different lighting models.
+Phong, for example, would need the specular color (or at least the intensity) and the shininess values.

 Generally, yes, it is up to you to optimize your values and buffers such that you do not waste too much GPU memory.